alvarogarcia7/mockingjay-extractor/README.md

 ## Use case

   * You have a running mockingjay server
-  * You want to add fake data to the server
+  * You want to add fake data to the fake server from a real server
   * You don't want to do it manually